experimentarium/times/docs/part-2/06-equations.md

 **Remarks:**

 - The equation is generated only for process flows not in the PG, as the PG flows are handled by EQ_CAFLAC.
-However, independent EQL_CAPFLO constraints may be requested also for the PG flows by setting $NCAP\_ AFC_{r,'0',p,'ACT',tsl} =--1$.
+However, independent EQL_CAPFLO constraints may be requested also for the PG flows by setting $NCAP\_AFC_{r,'0',p,'ACT',tsl} =-1$.
 - When defined for storage activity, note that the capacity is assumed to represent an annual production capacity equivalent to the amount produced by full power during one full year/week/day for SEASON/WEEKLY/DAYNITE level storage processes, respectively.
 The availability factor should be adjusted to correspond to the actual storage capacity.
 For example, a capacity of 1 GW is equal to 24 GWh for a DAYNITE storage, and if the real daily storage capacity is, say 8 GWh / GW, the maximum availability factor should be 0.333.
 - The equation formulation is shown below is for the vintaged case only; the non-vintaged case differs in the RHS in the same way as in *EQ(l)\_CAPACT*.